16 Jobs with a Masters in Education

 1. Classroom Teacher

-Classroom teachers design and deliver lessons to students, assessing their progress and providing feedback to ensure their academic success.
-They cultivate a positive learning environment and nurture student potential.
+Classroom teachers design and deliver lessons to students, assess progress, and provide feedback to support learning.
+They cultivate a positive learning environment and build student confidence over time.

 Job titles: primary teacher, secondary teacher, science teacher, humanities teacher.